Our Constitution sets out the ICB’s ambition for involving local people in its Governance arrangements

 Our involvement and engagement should always complement existing work around patient experience, community involvement and co-production.

 Click here to find out more about our Governance arrangements, including our Communities and people involvement and engagement strategy.

 The ICB is subject to an annual assessment of its performance by NHS England and is also required to publish a report containing a summary of the results of its assessment.
-Our Annual Report for 2022/2023 will be published here in due course.
-In addition to our annual report, we will also be producing an annual Involvement and Engagement report to demonstrate the different ways we have involved people and stakeholders.
+Our Annual Report for 2022/2023 can be found below.